gimi65536/no-feeding-baby/README.md

 and add the identifier (such as `minecraft:cow`) into the list to enable/disable feeding.

+You can press ALT (default) and right-click the baby animal with food to switch the animal into or from the white/blacklist.

 ### Client- and Server-side Supports
 *The mod is designed for client uses.*
 However, it also works in the server side, too.